endoli/lldb-sys.rs/README.md

 lldb-sys = "0.0.10"
 ```

+### Linux

+Install the `lldb` and `lldb-dev` packages for your platform so that
+you have both LLDB itself installed as well as the headers and
+other support files required.

+### Mac OS X:

 You will need to have 2 environment variables set to do the build:

 * `LLVM_ROOT` - This points to the root of the LLVM source tree.